kadagotiprudhvi/microserviceapp/Jenkinfiles/README.md

 ```
 tar -xzvf npm_build.tar.gz build
 ```
-# Push to Nexus Repository
+# Push to Nexus Repository of tar file
 • Replace maven:12345 with your Nexus repository credentials and http://3.110.40.233:8081/repository/tar-repo/npm-snap:1.0.0.tar <br>
   with your Nexus repository URL and file path.
 ```